inBeat/inbeat-website/content/top-influencers/instagram/comedians/brazil/_index.md

 ---
-title: Top 10 Comedians Instagram Influencers In Brazil In 2023
+title: Top 10 Comedians Instagram Influencers In Brazil In 2024
 description: >-
-  Find top comedians Instagram influencers in Brazil in 2023.
-Most popular hashtags: #tbt #comedia #humor.
+  Find top comedians Instagram influencers in Brazil in 2024.
+Most popular hashtags: #humor #com #standup.
 platform: Instagram
-hits: 1098
+hits: 1168
-text_top: See the top-rated Instagram influencers on inBeat.
+text_top: Identify the most popular Instagram influencers on inBeat.
-text_bottom: inBeat holds 1098 Instagram influencers like this in Brazil for you to work with.
+text_bottom: inBeat holds 1168 Instagram influencers like this in Brazil for you to collaborate.
 profiles:
   - username: "biel_boni"
     fullname: >-